mtvz42/International-Aid-Allocation/README.md

 ## Results

-K-Means clustering achieves the highest silhouette score (**0.283**) and provides clear, actionable categories for aid allocation.
-The analysis identifies priority countries and proposes a data-driven budget distribution proportional to need severity.
+K-Means clustering with **K=3** is selected as the optimal solution, achieving a silhouette score of **0.283**.
+While K=5 shows a marginally higher score (0.299), K=3 is chosen for its superior balance of statistical performance, business interpretability, and operational simplicity.
+The analysis identifies priority countries and proposes a data-driven budget distribution proportional to need severity, with three clear categories that align with international development classifications.

 ## Dataset Variables